 So, to summarize, it seems as though most of the TeamTreeHouse reviews are great content quality-wise, there are still some courses that should be worked on.

 The company also offers team-based training.
-With this feature, you can help your team advance towards a collective goal, create career paths, further the knowledge of existing developers and so on.
-This type of training is great for employers looking to further educate and develop their team.
+With this feature, you can help your team advance towards a collective goal, create career paths, further the knowledge of existing developers, and so on.
+This type of training is great for employers looking to further educate and develop their teams.

 Now, the pricing.
 You would struggle to find Team TreeHouse reviews that wouldn’t mention the pricing of the platform - that’s probably a clear indication that it’s worth talking about.

 TreeHouse offers its users three (four) different types of subscription-based payment options.
 First of all, you have the Basic $25 per month option - this is great for anyone who isn’t really sure whether or not they want to dedicate their lives to coding, and just want to try it out.
 It’s a beginner-oriented plan that’ll provide you with the essential tools that you’ll need to get started.